 - Prepare and alter trace maps, charts, tables, detailed drawings, and three-dimensional optical models of terrain using stereoscopic plotting and computer graphics equipment.

-When polled, Cartographers and Photogrammetrists say the following skills are most frequently used in their jobs:
+These are the skills Cartographers and Photogrammetrists say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.